Pete Carroll says Seahawks defense played ‘a little bit arrogant over the years,’ prompting coaching change

 Carroll noted that doesn’t just mean blitzing more but “pressuring effectively.”

 And a significant part of that will be refining the role for strong safety Jamal Adams.
 Adams had 9.5 sacks in his first year with the Seahawks in 2020, the most for a defensive back in NFL history since sacks became an official stat in 1982, but zero last year, while being brought as a rusher roughly half as often.
-Carroll noted one reason for struggling to use Adams as well in 2021 was that he missed the offseason program and then did not take part in training camp practices until Aug.
+Carroll noted one reason for struggling to use Adams as well in 2021 was that he missed the offseason program and then did not take part in training-camp practices until Aug.
 17 while he negotiated a new contract with the team.

 “He is an aggressive part of our scheme and a very attack-oriented guy,” Carroll said.
 “We did find that the teams really did plan against him.
 Guy has more sacks than anybody in history of football (for a defensive back), you’re going to get a little attention.
-Well, that’s what happened, ‘So is he lined up, oh, he’s right there (jersey No.) 33’s right there.’
+Well, that’s what happened, ‘So is he lined up, oh, he’s right there, (jersey No.) 33’s right there.’
 You know?
-But we can’t let that stop us either that.
+But we can’t let that stop us, either.
 But it was an obvious fact that we realized from last year, so we hope to do that better.
-And he’s a smart football player and he loves to do the aggressive stuff and stuff near the line pro and all, I just keep working to mix that in.
+And he’s a smart football player and he loves to do the aggressive stuff and stuff near the line and all; I just keep working to mix that in.
 And we have a number of ways that our new staff is already (working on that).”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.